Syrian rebels reject bid to secure chemical weapons

 Opposition commander calls for Assad and government ministers to face international court for chemical attacks

-Illustrative image of members of a UN investigative team taking samples near the site of an alleged chemical weapons attack, in Syria, August 28, 2013.
+Members of a UN investigative team take samples near the site of an alleged chemical weapons attack in Syria, August 28, 2013.
 (AP/United Media Office of Arbeen)

-Illustrative image of members of a UN investigative team taking samples near the site of an alleged chemical weapons attack, in Syria, August 28, 2013.
+Members of a UN investigative team take samples near the site of an alleged chemical weapons attack in Syria, August 28, 2013.
 (AP/United Media Office of Arbeen)

 Syrian rebels have blasted the Russian proposal for securing their country’s chemical weapons, saying that Bashar Assad’s government should instead be made to face an international court for last month’s attack near Damascus.